-Φ specifies that each of layers l_3^1 , l_4^1 , and l_5^1 in CNN^1 performs 32 phases (processes its input data by 32 parts), while layers l_1^1 , l_2^1 of CNN^1 and all layers of CNN^2 perform one phase (do not process data by parts).
+in CNN^1 performs 32 phases (processes its input data by 32 parts), whereas layers l_1^1 , l_2^1 of CNN^1 and all layers of CNN^2 perform one phase (do not process data by parts).

-In Lines 1 to 3, Algorithm 2 checks if utilization of only buffers reuse is sufficient to meet the memory constraint.
-To perform the check, in Line 1, Algorithm 2 generates an application that employs only buffers reuse (uses buffers

-B, obtained using Algorithm 1).
-In Lines 2 and 3, Algorithm 2 checks whether this application meets the memory constraint.
-If so (the condition in Line 3 is met), in Line 5, Algorithm 2 performs an early exit.
-It returns as an output the application, generated in Line 1.
-It also returns the set of phases Φ generated in Line 4 specifying that every layer in every CNN in the application performs one phase, i.e., does not process data by parts.
+In lines 1 through 3, Algorithm 2 checks if utilization of only buffers reuse is sufficient to meet the memory constraint.
+To perform the check, in line 1, Algorithm 2 generates an application that employs only buffers reuse (uses buffers B, obtained using Algorithm 1).
+In lines 2 and 3, Algorithm 2 checks whether this application meets the memory constraint.
+If so (the condition in line 3 is met), in line 5, Algorithm 2 performs an early exit.
+It returns as an output the application, generated in line 1.
+It also returns the set of phases Φ generated in line 4 specifying that every layer in every CNN in the application performs one phase (i.e., does not process data by parts).

-The fitness-function evaluates the quality of GA solutions, represented as chromosomes, and guides the GA-based search.
+The fitness function evaluates the quality of GA solutions, represented as chromosomes, and guides the GA-based search.
 During the search, the fitness function should be minimized or maximized.
-The fitness function used by Algorithm 2 is defined in Line 7.
-It specifies that during the GA-based search Algorithm 2 tries to: 1) minimize the application memory cost M; 2) maximize (minimize the negative) throughput T_n of every CNN used by the application.
+The fitness function used by Algorithm 2 is defined in line 7.
+It specifies that during the GA-based search, Algorithm 2 tries to (1) minimize the application memory cost M and (2) maximize (minimize the negative) throughput T_n of every CNN used by the application.
 To evaluate a chromosome in terms of memory and throughput, Algorithm 2 uses function EvalMemory and function EvalThroughput, explained in Section 6.2.

-In Line 8, Algorithm 2 performs the GA-based search, which delivers a set of pareto-optimal solutions (chromosomes) called a pareto-front [25].
-From this pareto-front, in Lines 9 to 16, Algorithm 2 selects the best chromosome, i.e., a chromosome which ensures that the CNN-based application has minimum memory footprint, while, if possible, meets the memory and throughput constraints posed on the application.
-In Lines 9 to 12, Algorithm 2 defines subset S of the pareto-front.
+In line 8, Algorithm 2 performs the GA-based search, which delivers a set of Pareto-optimal solutions (chromosomes) called a Pareto front [25].
+From this Pareto front, in lines 9 through 16, Algorithm 2 selects the best chromosome-that is, a chromosome that ensures that the CNN-based application has minimum memory footprint while, if possible, meeting the memory and throughput constraints posed on the application.
+In lines 9 through 12, Algorithm 2 defines subset S of the Pareto front.
 All chromosomes in subset S enable the CNN-based application to meet the memory and throughput constraints.
-If such a subset exists (the condition in Line 13 is met), in Line 14, Algorithm 2 selects the best chromosome from this subset.
-Otherwise, in Line 16, Algorithm 2 selects the best chromosome from the pareto-front.
+If such a subset exists (the condition in line 13 is met), in line 14, Algorithm 2 selects the best chromosome from this subset.
+Otherwise, in line 16, Algorithm 2 selects the best chromosome front.

-In Line 17, Algorithm 2 uses the input application APP^{in} and the best chromosome X^{best} selected in Lines 9 to 16, to generate the output application APP^{out} and a set of phases Φ performed by layers of application APP^{out} .
+In line 17, Algorithm 2 uses the input application APP^{in} and the best chromosome X^{best} selected in lines 9 through 16 to generate the output application APP^{out} and a set of phases Φ performed by layers of application APP^{out} .
 The output application uses both data processing by parts and buffers reuse, and is characterized with reduced memory cost and possibly decreased throughput compared to the input application.
-The generation of application APP^{out} and set Φ from the input application APP^{in} and the best chromosome X^{best} is performed using function DeriveApplicationWithReducedBuffs, explained in Section 6.1.
-Finally, in Line 18, Algorithm 2 returns application APP^{out} and set Φ .
+The generation of application APP^{out} and set Φ from the input application APP^{in} and the best chromosome X^{best} is performed using function Memory-Throughput Trade-off for CNN-Based Applications at the Edge

+DeriveApplicationWithReducedBuffs, explained in Section 6.1.
+Finally, in line 18, Algorithm 2 returns application APP^{out} and set Φ .

-6.1 Derivation of a CNN-based application with data processing by parts and buffers reuse
+6.1 Derivation of a CNN-Based Application with Data Processing by Parts and Buffers Reuse